tarynpratt/tarynpivots.com/content/post/migrating-40tb-sql-server-database.md

 ### Random Script Errors

 Next, I ran into an issue, where the script would continue to the next table, aka day, if there was an error.
-That was terrible because we wanted the data to be <a href="https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-query-performance?view=sql-server-ver15" target="_blank">inserted in date order</a>, for the clustered columnstore index.
+That was terrible because we wanted the data to be [inserted in date order](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-query-performance?view=sql-server-ver15), for the clustered columnstore index.
 If the script errored and moved on to the next day, cleanup would need to be done for the day that didn’t finish.
 At that point, I’d have to start the process over for that particular day.

 You might be wondering what I mean by "cleanup".